Intenium

-Intenium GmbH is a European publisher and distributor of casual games designed for females.
+Intenium GmbH is a European publisher and distributor of casual games designed primarily for women.
 The company focuses on social and casual multiplayer online gaming, including Bonga Online, Alamandi and an unannounced product that was first unveiled in closed beta at the very end of 2012.

 Intenium started with downloadable games and now operates an online distribution network in Western Europe and has access to European retail chains.
-After years of work in the game business the following consumer brands were established: Deutschland Spielt, Screenseven, Insider Tales, and Alamandi (in partnership with Ravensburger).
+Intenium established other consumer products: Deutschland Spielt, Screenseven, Insider Tales, and Alamandi (in partnership with Ravensburger).

 About the company

 Intenium is headquartered in Hamburg, Germany.
 The game development branch - Intenium Studio - is based in Kaliningrad, Russia.

 Intenium maintains strong relationships with online and retail distribution partners in Europe (such as Saturn, Karstadt, Auchan, Bart Smit, and Tesco).
 Currently, Intenium launches around 200 new products each year.

-Intenium holds IP rights to a number of casual games on several platforms.
-Games are released in English, German, French, Dutch, Spanish, Italian, Sweden, Polish, Russian, Korean and Japanese.
+Intenium holds IP rights to several casual games on several platforms.
+Games are released in English, German, French, Dutch, Spanish, Italian, Sweden, Polish, Russian, Korean, and Japanese.
 Among self-developed series of products are the following: Beetle Bug, Lost Lagoon, Insider Tales, and Diamond Drop.

+In 2015, Intenium was purchased and fully integrated into the Gamigo group, which owns the rights to the MMO game Trove.

 Business model

-Intenium uses freemium as their main business model, where their games are accessible free of charge, but a premium is charged for advanced features by way of microtransactions or via subscription.
+Intenium uses freemium as their primary business model, where their games are accessible free of charge.
+Still, a premium is charged for advanced features by way of microtransactions or via subscription.

-Downloadable games have historically played a big role for Intenium, being some of the first games that the business started with.
+Downloadable games have historically been a big part of Intenium's business, being some of the first games the business started with.
 Therefore, the business model called try before you buy is also widely used within the company in its classical offerings.

-Furthermore, Intenium’s own CDs are carried by retailers under the Deutschland Spielt brand.
+Furthermore, Intenium’s CDs are carried by retailers under the Deutschland Spielt brand.